Sch3lp/resume/resume.md

 ## Experience

 March 2018 - now
-:   **Kunlabora (Explore Group - Cronos) • Developer at EMMA**
+:   **Kunlabora (Explore Group - Cronos) • Developer at EMMA & APRO**

-    EMMA is a web application to allow trussmakers to adhere to an upcoming digitalization law by the Flemish Government that requires invoices for mobility improving equipment (wheelchairs etc.) to be sent to a system, in order for the trussmakers to get reimbursed by the Flemish care services.
+    EMMA is a web application to allow stores that sell wheelchairs and other tools to adhere to a digitalization law by the Flemish Government that requires invoices for mobility improving equipment (wheelchairs etc.) to be sent to a system, in order for the store owners to get reimbursed by the Flemish care services.

+    APRO is a web application that facilitates the approval process of the Flemish Government to get (new) mobility improving equipment approved for reimbursement.
+APRO can be considered as the main source of truth for Flemish Government approved mobility equipment to other consuming applications (like EMMA).

     Environment:

+    * Java/Kotlin
-    * Java
+    * VueJS
     * TDD, DDD, Pair & Mob Programming, Continuous Integration, Retrospectives and CodeReviews
     * Git
     * Scrum